mongodb/specifications/source/bson-corpus/bson-corpus.rst

 Non-Goals
 ---------

-* Replace or extend the offical BSON spec at http://bsonspec.org.
+* Replace or extend the official BSON spec at http://bsonspec.org.

 * Provide a formal specification for ``extjson``.